Arwe: The serpent and the saints

 Some versions of the myth clearly combine pre-Christian and Christian elements, in order to make Christianity (specifically the Nine Saints) victorious over a pagan monster.
 One of these is found among tribes in the north and published by Enno Littmann in 1904: the Tigre people worship a dragon; families sacrifice their oldest daughter as well as mead and milk.
 When it's the turn of Eteye Azeb ("Queen of the South"), a family's oldest child, she is tied to a tree for the dragon to take, but seven saints sit down in the tree's shade.
-They wonder if she's Mary but she explains she is a human, to be sacrificed.
+They wonder if she is Mary but she explains she is a human, to be sacrificed.
 When the dragon comes, two of the saints hesitate but the third, Abba Mentelit, attacks him and then all seven kill the dragon with a cross.
 Some blood from the dragon lands on the girl's heel, which becomes like the heel of an ass.
 When she returns to her village, her people send her away because they think she ran away, but the next day she shows them the body, whereupon they make her the leader of the village, and she has a maiden appointed as her second.
 Her deformity is cured when she visits Solomon with her second, both disguised as men.
 He tricks them both, and has sex with them; her son is Menelek.
 This version was written down in 1902, and had been retold by a Tigre man from a village north of Keren, Eritrea.

 Littmann notes the ubiquity of the dragon in various mythologies of (what he then called) the Semitic peoples, including that of the Babylonian dragon, and especially among the people of Ethiopia.
 Many Ethiopic sources place "King Arwe" at the beginning of history.
 The Tigre variant, with its seven saints (originally they were the nine saints who missionized in Ethiopia in the 5th century), thus add a Christian turn to a pre-Christian tradition, and the Christian saints deliver the world from a great evil.
 Littmann identifies the saint Mentelit with Abba Pantelewon.
 Other instances of the nine saints killing the dragon are found in a hymn to Abuna Aregawi, and a very detailed version is found in a homily of Abba Garima.